pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 during the day, but did detect large decreases during the night.
-However, for *Plesiastrea veripora*, they detected a large increase in DBL pH which increased under OA treatments in low flow identical to the findings in Chan *et al.* (2016).
+However, for *Plesiastrea veripora*, they detected a large increase in DBL pH which increased under OA treatments in low flow identical to the findings in Chan *et al* (2016).
 These same corals did not, however, have elevated pH in the calcifying fluid or maintain growth rates under OA.
 It is important to note that Comeau *et al* (2019) did not have variable pH treatments and did not measure pH DBL under darkness.